Samantha Weeks

 What do you attribute your success to?

-I attribute my success to resilience — the kind that grows quietly, through challenge and persistence.
-Growing up in a family affected by addiction and mental illness taught me empathy, emotional awareness, and how to read a room before a word is spoken.
-It showed me that strength and struggle often go hand in hand, and that choosing growth, even in difficult circumstances, is a superpower.
+I attribute my success to resilience — the kind that grows quietly, forged through challenge, persistence, and choice.
+Growing up in a family affected by addiction and mental illness taught me empathy, emotional awareness, and the subtle power of reading a room before a word is spoken.
+It showed me that strength and struggle often walk hand in hand, and that choosing growth, even in difficult circumstances, is a superpower.

 Living with generalized anxiety disorder and fibromyalgia has added another layer to that resilience.
-Navigating invisible challenges has taught me discipline, self-advocacy, and how to stay grounded when life gets hard.
-I’ve learned that leadership isn’t about being loud or in control — it’s about showing up, staying steady, and leading with compassion.
+Navigating invisible challenges has taught me discipline, self-advocacy, and how to stay grounded when life feels overwhelming.
+Leadership, I’ve learned, isn’t about being loud or in control — it’s about showing up, staying steady, and leading with compassion.

 Working in a woman-owned, all-women healthcare team has reinforced my belief in girl power: collaboration over competition, lifting each other up, and creating space for everyone to thrive.
-My journey has taught me that adversity doesn’t define you — how you rise does.
-Sometimes, success is simply having the courage to keep going and showing up for yourself and others every single day.
+My journey has shown me that adversity doesn’t define you — how you rise does.
+And sometimes, success is simply having the courage to keep going, to show up for yourself, and to make a difference for others, every single day.

 Q